active-group/reacl/doc/intro.md

 represent simple text nodes.

-In the following, we build a small application showing the current time in diferent timezones, introducing the main concepts of Reacl on the way.
+In the following, we build a small application showing the current time in different timezones, introducing the main concepts of Reacl on the way.

 ### Reacl components